Handpicked: Off–Grid Retreats in Scotland

 • A solar-powered off-grid cabin with a wood-burning stove

-• Sleeps 2 on a mezzanine double bed with Organic bedding,
+• Sleeps 2 on a mezzanine double bed with Organic bedding

-• The bothy has no fridge, but provides a cool box and ice blocks.
+• The bothy has no fridge, but provides a cool box and ice blocks

 • Midge screens on all the windows

-Book directly on eiggtime.com
+Book directly at eiggtime.com

 KABN—Loch Fyne, Argyll & Bute